 Oh no. The thought cut through the fog in my head like ritual-forged steel.

 I looked up at my mother standing before the twisted wreck of the fallen crane, her unnatural silver eyes shining like twin accusations in the dark.
-Her dark hair was cinched back into a severe ponytail.
+Her black hair was cinched into a severe ponytail.
 I looked away, busying myself with standing up and keeping the pup from wriggling free.
 My legs were shaky and every breath sent pain lancing through my side, but I managed.

 ‘Hello, mother,’ I said.
 I kept my eyes lowered, taking in her tactical gear and the exposed blade of her sword; it was thin, half again as long as my own, and the rain was sluicing something thick and red from the steel – it wasn’t a mystery what had happened to the Blackcloaks.
 My stomach cramped and I clutched the pup tighter, surprised when it nuzzled its nose into my neck, licking under my chin.